Ravenswood (WA)

 The educational profile of Ravenswood exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 7.1%, significantly lower than Australia's average of 30.4%.
+This presents both challenges and opportunities for targeted educational initiatives.
 Bachelor degrees are the most common at 5.1%, followed by graduate diplomas (1.1%) and postgraduate qualifications (0.9%).
-Vocational credentials are prevalent, with 46.6% of residents aged 15+ holding them, including advanced diplomas (9.0%) and certificates (37.6%).
-Educational participation is high at 28.3%, with 13.0% in primary education, 7.3% in secondary education, and 1.9% pursuing tertiary education.
+Vocational credentials are prominent, with 46.6% of residents aged 15+ holding them - advanced diplomas at 9.0% and certificates at 37.6%.

-Educational participation is notably high, with 28.3% of residents currently enrolled in formal education.
+Educational participation is high, with 28.3% of residents currently enrolled in formal education.
 This includes 13.0% in primary education, 7.3% in secondary education, and 1.9% pursuing tertiary education.

 Frequently Asked Questions - Education